CAFxX/mgo/README.md

 # mgo

-Build multiple `GOAMD64` variants and bundle them in a launcher capable of picking at runtime the most appropriate variant for the processor in use.
+Build your code for multiple [`GOAMD64` variants][1] and bundle all of them in a launcher capable of picking at runtime the most appropriate variant for the processor in use.

 This is mostly useful if you want to provide `GOAMD64` variants because of the extra runtime performance this yields, but you have no control over which processor